mehulagg/gitlab/doc/ci/docker/using_docker_images.md

   services = ["mysql:latest", "postgres:latest"]
 ```

-The image and services defined this way are added to all job run by
+The image and services defined this way are added to all jobs run by
 that runner.

 ## Define an image from a private Container Registry